agorevski/Quintessentia/readme.md

 ### Real-Time Progress Tracking

 The application uses Server-Sent Events (SSE) to stream processing status updates to the client in real-time.
-Users can watch as their podcast moves through each stage:
+Users can watch as their audio moves through each stage:

 - Downloading
 - Transcribing